mjenior/promptpal/README.md

 code : bool
     Save detected code in responses as individual scripts.
     Default is True
-history : bool
+context : bool
-    Search for previous chat history for reflection prompting.
+    Search for previous chat transcripts for reflection prompting.
     Default is False
 dim : str
     Dimensions for Dall-e image generation